Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 > @api {v1} /ipLoadbalancing DELETE /ipLoadbalancing/{serviceName}/http/farm
 >

-Associate a server with your farm, if it is a physical server hosting your production infrastructure.
-The service exposed to the front-end is supplied by the server’s port 8080.
-Please note that you can associate one or more servers with each farm (to balance the load and/or offer higher fault tolerance, for ex.).
+Associate a dedicated server with your farm if it hosts your production infrastructure.
+The service is exposed to the front-end via the server’s port 8080.
+Note that you may associate one or more servers with each farm (for example, to balance the load or offer higher fault tolerance).

 #### Via the OVHcloud Control Panel: